EtherRock: History

-In March 2022, a collector by the name of "Dino Dealer" claimed to have accidentally listed an EthRock for 444 WEI ($0.0012 USD) instead of 444 ETH ($1.2M USD), and said that it had been immediately sniped by a bot.
-The NFT was then relisted at $600,000.
+In March 2022, a collector by the name of "Dino Dealer" stated that an EtherRock had been mistakenly listed for 444 WEI ($0.0012 USD) instead of 444 ETH ($1.2M USD).
+The NFT was subsequently acquired by another party and later relisted at a significantly higher price.
+Reports of the incident were based on statements made by the seller.